tidyverts/tidy-forecasting-principles/README.md

-# tidy-forecasting-principles
+# Ideas for tidy time series forecasting

-Exploration of tidy standards for time series forecasting
+Largely motivated by Max Kuhn's [Conventions for R Modelling Packages](https://github.com/tidymodels/model-implementation-principles), this repo consolidates the ideas proposed by the `fable` package for tidy time series forecasting.